Connie Powell

-Connie Powell (born 13 July 2000) is an English rugby union player.
-She is a member of the England women's national rugby union team and plays for Gloucester-Hartpury in the Premier 15s.
+Connie Nic Powell (born 13 July 2000) is an English rugby union player.
+She is a member of the England women's national rugby union team and plays for Harlequins in the Premier 15s.

 International career

-After progressing through the England U18 Talent Development Group, Powell was named in the U20 squads in 2017-18, 2018-19, and 2019-20.
-She made her full England debut off the bench against the USA in November 2021.
+After progressing through the England U18 Talent Development Group, Powell was named in the U20 squads in 2017–18, 2018–19, and 2019–20.
+She made her full England debut off the bench against the US in November 2021.

 In September 2022 Powell was named in the England squad for the COVID-delayed 2021 Rugby World Cup.

 Club career

 In 2016 Powell moved to Gloucestershire to study for a BTEC at Hartpury College and began playing for Gloucester-Hartpury.

 Early life and education

 Powell grew up in Suffolk where she played for Sudbury RUFC and Eastern Counties.